Shannen Doherty, ‘Beverly Hills, 90210’ and ‘Charmed’ star, dead at 53

 She left her role as Prue Halliwell on that show after three years and found work again on various movies including “The Rendering” in 2002 and “View of Terror” in 2003.

-In 2008, Doherty reprised the role of Brenda Walsh in the CW reboot “90210” for seven episodes.
+In 2008, Doherty reprised the role of Brenda in the CW reboot “90210” for seven episodes.

 She later played herself in the meta-style reboot “BH90210” in 2019, the same year she cameoed as a stranded motorist on the CW’s “Riverdale,” which costarred Perry.
-He died at the age of 52 after suffering a stroke
+He died at the age of 52 in March 2019 after suffering a stroke.

 In September of 2020, Doherty spoke to Elle Magazine about the feelings of gratitude she was focusing on amid her experiences with cancer.